rarecoil/laptop-co2e/README.md

 ## tl;dr

-Microsoft's Surface series beats Apple.
+Microsoft's Surface series usually beats Apple.
 If you can use Windows 10 Pro, the Surface series has the lowest overall manufacturing footprint in the CSR reports.
 Apple is a close second, with Lenovo coming in last place.
 Note that the Microsoft and Apple laptops are not repairable.
 Let's all be happy that the Thinkpad X270 is no longer in production - each one cost the world 0.8 MT CO2e.

 Chromebooks may be an option for you when using [Crostini](https://chromium.googlesource.com/chromiumos/docs/+/master/containers_and_vms.md), but make sure that the device you buy supports the Linux container functionality before purchasing.
 Support is getting better as of 2019 but some devices (e.g. Skylake-based devices) still do not have Crostini support at the time of this writing.

 ## Apple

 Macs have insanely low carbon footprints compared to respective Lenovo models.
-The most carbon-friendly MacBook is the new MacBook Air, at 176kg CO2e with use and 165.44 without (it's what I use as my daily laptop).
-While it's a good Mac, the Surface series is even better.
+The most carbon-friendly MacBook **at manufacture** is the new MacBook Air, at 176kg CO2e with use and 165.44 without.
+However, the new Apple Silicon M1 MacBook Pro 13" has a better after-use calculation at 149.85 according to Apple's documentation.

 Note the four-year lifespan of these. **These Apple products are virtually nonrepairable**, so the lifetime of them will likely be much less than a Thinkpad or Latitude.
 Keep that in mind - most of the footprint is up front with the laptop's manufacture.
 If you are keeping it for a long time, you're probably better off with the Thinkpad.